Tragedy in Kasoa: Woman Dies in Labour After Hospital Allegedly Refuses Surgery

 Source: Facebook

-According to reports, the hospital refused her the surgery because there was no bed in the recovery ward, a situation which left her to labour for nearly 36 hours until she died with her baby still in the womb.
+According to reports, the hospital refused her the surgery because there was no bed in the recovery ward, a situation which left her in labour for nearly 36 hours until she died with her baby still in the womb.

-The deceased, Opoku Abigail, arrived at the facility between 2 and 3 am on Sunday, April 26, after being referred from a private health facility where prolonged labour had prompted doctors to recommend surgical intervention.
+The deceased, Opoku Abigail, arrived at the facility between 2 am and 3 am on Sunday, April 26, after being referred from a private health facility where prolonged labour had prompted doctors to recommend surgical intervention.

 Her sister, speaking to Citi News, said both the patient and her family repeatedly requested a caesarean section but were turned away each time by nurses who said no bed was available in the recovery ward.

-The family has stated that Abigail's death is not an isolated case, claiming the hospital has recorded several similar incidents, and is calling for a full review of the facility's operations.
+The family has stated that Abigail's death is not an isolated case, claiming that the hospital has recorded several similar incidents, and is calling for a full review of the facility's operations.

 The news of Abigail's unfortunate passing triggered massive backlash on social media after a funeral poster announcing her one-week observance emerged.